 Care coordination is a component in nearly every Life Care Plan.
+This video explains how it works.

 An Elder Care Coordinator oversees the coordination of your loved one's health and long-term care, serves as your advocate and empowers you with the knowledge you need to make the right decisions for your loved one in every circumstance.